 \section{Introduction}

-The mean-field game (MFG) theory was pioneered independently by the seminal works of Lasry \& Lions~\cite{Lions-1, Lions-2, Lions-3} and by those of Huang et al.~\cite{Huang-1, Huang-2, Huang-3} in the mid- to late-2000s.
+Mean-field game (MFG) theory was pioneered independently by the seminal works of Lasry \& Lions~\cite{Lions-1, Lions-2, Lions-3} and by those of Huang et al.~\cite{Huang-1, Huang-2, Huang-3} in the mid- to late-2000s.
 These works are based on analytic methods using coupled Hamilton-Jacobi-Bellman (HJB) and Kolmogorov equations.
-Subsequently, the probabilistic approach to the MFG theory, based on forward-backward stochastic differential equations (FBSDEs) of McKean-Vlasov type, was established by Carmona \& Delarue~\cite{Carmona-Delarue-1, Carmona-Delarue-2}.
-The two volumes by the same authors, \cite{Carmona-Delarue-T1} and \cite {Carmona-Delarue-T2}, provide full details on the probabilistic approach and its applications.
+Subsequently, the probabilistic approach to MFG theory, based on forward-backward stochastic differential equations (FBSDEs) of McKean-Vlasov type, was established by Carmona \& Delarue~\cite{Carmona-Delarue-1, Carmona-Delarue-2}.
+The two volumes by the same authors, \cite{Carmona-Delarue-T1} and \cite {Carmona-Delarue-T2}, provide comprehensive details on the probabilistic approach and its applications.

-The greatest advantage of MFG theory is its ability to transform a complex problem of stochastic differential games among many agents into a standard optimization and fixed-point problem.
-A growing body of literature attempts to solve many-agent problems using the MFG technique.
-The MFG theory requires, in principle, symmetric interactions among the agents.
+The primary advantage of MFG theory is its ability to transform a complex problem of stochastic differential games among many agents into a standard optimization and fixed-point problem.
+A growing body of literature attempts to solve many-agent problems using the MFG framework.
+MFG theory requires, in principle, symmetric interactions among the agents.
 A particularly large number of MFG applications can be found in financial and energy markets because symmetric interactions are standard in these settings.
-There are also many economic applications of mean field games, in particular, those focusing on general equilibrium models of growth, inequality and unemployment, dynamic demand response and persuasion problems among others.
+There are also many economic applications of mean-field games, in particular, those focusing on general equilibrium models of growth, inequality and unemployment, dynamic demand response, and persuasion problems among others.
 See, for example, \cite{Achdou-1,Achdou-2, Aid-1, Aid-2, Bayraktar, Gabaix} and the references therein.